 A district solution that empowers teachers

-Danielle had used Remind before as a parent, so her superintendent asked her to look into a Remind District plan for MPS.
+Danielle had used Remind before as a parent, so her superintendent asked her to look into a Remind plan for MPS.
 As she learned more about features at both the district and classroom levels, she kept returning to two-way communication, cell phone accessibility, and the ability to translate messages into more than 70 languages.

 Putting power in the hands of classroom teachers to communicate directly with parents was the green light for MPS.

-Another advantage was the number of teachers in MPS schools who already used Remind in their classrooms, which would make it much easier to get buy-in for the District plan.
+Another advantage was the number of teachers in MPS schools who already used Remind in their classrooms, which would make it much easier to get buy-in for the Remind plan.
 “We didn’t want to mandate that schools use Remind,” Danielle says.
 “But we definitely wanted people to view it as a useful resource.”

 Building on a new foundation

 As soon as the rollout was under way, MPS teachers got started with the basics: sending messages, photos, and other materials and resources to their classes.
 Soon, they were connecting with students and parents through individual conversations.
-Since implementing the District plan, Danielle’s seen teachers use Remind for everything from planning field trips to collecting forms.
+Since implementing the Remind plan, Danielle’s seen teachers use Remind for everything from planning field trips to collecting forms.

-Using a Remind District plan to extend learning beyond the school day is something that people are really excited about.
+Using a Remind plan to extend learning beyond the school day is something that people are really excited about.

 With this foundation in place, the district has started working on a comprehensive survey to assess how parents feel about Milwaukee Public Schools.
 Now that it’s possible to quantify engagement with metrics like the number of messages sent and percentage of parents reached, the district can correlate family climate with activity on Remind.
 “If you look at our numbers, we've already grown,” Danielle says.
 “I only see that continuing.”